The sequel to my 2019 novel, John J. McDermott & the 1971 U.S. Open, is finally for sale at Amazon.

-Why make an effort to do something that took literally thousands of hours and, in many cases, years to complete with a vanishing a chance of being appreciated by more than a few readers, let alone to achieve financial compensation commensurate with the effort?
+Why make the effort to do something that consumes literally thousands of hours and, in many cases, years to complete with a vanishing a chance of being appreciated by more than a few readers, let alone to achieve financial compensation commensurate with the effort?

-It’s a valid question every aspiring writer has asked himself not only when he set out to write the book, but very likely every single time he sat down to work on it.
+It’s a good question that every aspiring writer has asked himself not only when he first set out to write the book, but likely every single time he sat down to work on it.

 The way you ask that question may help the writer draw a closer to his own answer when he asks the question of himself.

-He wants to be asked what you regard as the best part of his book & believe it or not, the worst.
+He wants you to tell him what you regard as the best part and worst part of his book.

 The writer is asking himself each of these questions as he lays his head on his pillow every night.

 Is the writer is an honest soul, looking to achieve beyond his prior achievements?

 Though obvious to me, I should say that everything I write here assumes the writer in question is an honest soul.
 I assume the writer was trying to achieve something bigger and far more importantly than bigger or longer, a work beyond anything he may have written before.

 Thinking of a novel as leap of faith.